 The fiber in pistachios does the trick here.
 It aids digestion and prevents constipation.
 The fiber in the nuts is also digested by the food bacteria in your stomach and hence acts as a prebiotic.

 The gut bacteria ferment this fiber and produce short-chain fatty acids, which have several benefits.
 They prevent colon cancer and improve digestive health overall.
 Butyrate is one such beneficial short-chain fatty acid, and its consumption increases the number of good bacteria in the gut (5).

 As per the Arthritis Foundation, nuts like pistachios are rich in monounsaturated fat and protein – while the monounsaturated fat fights inflammation, protein builds strength (6).

 Studies have concluded that the potent anti-inflammatory properties of pistachios can be put to great therapeutic use (7).

 5. Pistachios Aid Weight Loss

-The fiber in pistachio nuts can keep you full for long periods – this keeps you from binging and contributes to healthy weight loss.
+The fiber in pistachios can keep you full for long periods – this keeps you from binging and contributes to healthy weight loss.
 Another nutrient with similar qualities is protein – it also keeps you satiated and reduces hunger pangs.

-Studies have demonstrated how consuming pistachio nuts can keep inches off your waist over time.
+Studies have demonstrated how consuming pistachios can keep inches off your waist over time.
 Pistachios have beneficial effects on triglycerides as well.
 They can be consumed as a healthy snack to lose weight, without having to worry about their fat content (those are healthy fats, anyway!)
 (8).

 6. Improve Vision Health